Safe Electric’s primary objective is to protect the safety interests of customers with respect to electrical installation activities.

 Complaints: Safe Electric is concerned solely with the safety and technical standard (i.e. compliance with the National Rules for Electrical Installations) of electrical works carried out by RECs.
 If you have any safety concerns you should make a complaint about the REC.
 This will be investigated by Safe Electric and may lead to REC disciplinary.

 Suspected Illegal Electrical Works: If you suspect an unregistered person is carrying carry out Restricted Electrical Works or falsely portraying oneself as a REC you should report alleged illegal electrical works.
-This will be investigated by the Commission for Energy Regulation (CER).
+This will be investigated by the Commission for Regulation of Utilities (CRU).